alexbrault/Pathfinder2EOversights/README.md

 * `p.298` in Disbelieving Illusions: Last sentence has an extra period.
 ---
 * `p.307` in "Charm", `p.308` in "Paralyze", and `p.309` in "Dominate".
 All three short-text versions of these spells reference targeting a "humanoid", but the full spell descriptions don't specify that the target needs to be humanoid.
+* `p.322` in "Charm" and `p.390` in "Charming Touch": [Colette Brunel](https://paizo.com/threads/rzs42pdf?Charm-Charming-Touch-and-Identify-Magic) points out that these spells mentions of Identify Magic doesn't make sense.
+Is it meant to be Recall Knowledge?
+Also, the condition appendix says that PCs aren't affected by the friendly and helpful conditions, so do these spells not do anything to PCs?
 * `p.326` in Continual Flame: Heightened versions of the spell say what the gold cost increases are, but not what actual effect that comes with.
 * `p.327` in Crusade: "You issue a divine mandage to the targets. **you** pronounce...".
 Should be capitalized?
 Or is there even a word missing?
 * `p.331` in Disrupt Undead: Missing the Cantrip tag.